-- 1. Mixing more than two different size/type boilers becomes more complex than the scope of this manual. - 2.
+- Mixing more than two different size/type boilers becomes more complex than the scope of this manual and is not recommended. - 2.
 If using more than one Priority 1 boiler and the calculated value is <

 Priority 1Min 2 Priority 1 Max Input